Pontifical Mission Societies: The Pontifical Mission Societies USA

 In April 2021, Monsignor Kieran E. Harrington of the Diocese of Brooklyn, was named the new national director of the Pontifical Mission Societies in the U.S. The appointment was made by Cardinal Luis Antonio Tagle, prefect of the Vatican Congregation for the Evangelization of Peoples.
 Monsignor Harrington succeeded Father Andrew Small, OMI, who had completed his second five-year term.

 In February 2024, Harrington stepped down from his position and Rev. Anthony D. Andreassi was appointed as ad interim National Director of The Pontifical Mission Societies in the United States.
 In his capacity of National Director, he oversees the U.S. efforts to raise awareness of and gather a Universal Solidarity Fund of support for the Holy Father’s missions throughout Asia, Africa, and the Pacific Islands, as well as parts of Latin America and Europe.

 He previously served as the provost of the Brooklyn Oratory and the principal of Regis High School in New York City.
 He holds a doctorate in history from Georgetown University with a concentration on American Catholicism.
 He is the author of Teach Me to Be Generous: A History of Regis High School in New York City (2014).

-On September 5, The Pontifical Mission Societies in the U.S.A. announced the appointment of Father Roger J. Landry as the new national director, effective in January 2025.
+On September 5, The Pontifical Mission Societies in the U.S.A. announced the appointment of Monsignor Roger J. Landry as the new national director, effective in January 2025.

-Father Landry, a priest from the Diocese of Fall River, Massachusetts, is currently the chaplain at Columbia University in New York.
+Monsignor Landry, a priest from the Diocese of Fall River, Massachusetts, previously was the chaplain at the Catholic student center at Columbia University in New York.
 He served for seven years as a representative of the Holy See at the United Nations, and was designated by Pope Francis in 2016 as a permanent Missionary of Mercy.